Do you want a career in sports injury management and treatment? Are you excited by the opportunity to work with athletes and sports teams?

 You’ll study the human anatomy and physiology, looking at the mechanics of musculoskeletal injury.
 We’ll teach the therapeutic methods used to promote healing and a return to activity and sport, while helping you to develop a critical understanding of theoretical and practically relevant issues for sports therapy and rehabilitation.

 As an applied and vocational degree, there’s a strong focus on giving you opportunities to apply your skills and knowledge to real-world situations and scenarios.
-You’ll complete professional work placements as part of your degree, which give you the chance to gain valuable professional experience in a sports injury treatment setting.
+You’ll complete professional work placements as part of your degree, which give you the chance to gain valuable professional experience in a sports therapy and rehabilitation setting.

 All this means that by the time you graduate, you’ll have a critical understanding of the theoretical knowledge required by professionals working in sports therapy and rehabilitation.